TejaswaDave554/vitas/README.md

 ### The Problem
 The current registration process for events at our college involves the utilization of Google Forms to register participants and manual management of their details through Google Sheets.
 This method is notably time-consuming and demands extensive manual effort.
 Moreover, it often leads to discrepancies and necessitates collaboration among different teams.

-Additionally, it lacks flexibility to accommodate scenarios such as on-spot registrations, managing OD (on-duty) requests seamlessly, and facilitating participant check-in and check-out at the venue.
+Additionally, it lacks the flexibility to accommodate scenarios such as on-spot registrations, managing OD (on-duty) requests seamlessly, and facilitating participant check-in and check-out at the venue.
 Consequently, it imposes a significant burden on the event team.

 ### The Solution
 Event Registration System that is to be deployed on campus (college) to register for college events organized by different clubs.

-The platform has two types of users, first the clubs that will create events and build the form that they want the participants to fill up.
+The platform has two types of users, first, the clubs will create events and build the form that they want the participants to fill up.

-The other being the college students that want to participate in that event and will register for our event.
+The other is the college students who want to participate in that event and will register for our event.

-For the club's users, the features would include creating an event, uploading a poster and other event details, manually add participant user, build form for participants, upload a CSV file to bulk create users, table that displays all users, and export feature to export the details of the users, a mailing feature to mail all the participants their registration details, including tickets with qr code.
+For the club's users, the features would include creating an event, uploading a poster and other event details, manually adding participant users, building a form for participants, uploading a CSV file to bulk-create users, a table that displays all users, and export feature to export the details of the users, a mailing feature to mail all the participants their registration details, including tickets with QR code.

-The participants will get a link for that event that redirects to a form (build by the club on our platform only) in which he/she will fill up their details and other questions asked, and register for the events.
+The participants will get a link for that event that redirects to a form (built by the club on our platform only) in which he/she will fill up their details and other questions asked, and register for the events.

 ### Our Objectives